AJONPLLC/ajonp-content/lessons/15-firebase-authn-authz.md

 +++
 lesson = "14"
-title = "Firebase Authentication and Authorization" description = "Using Firebase and FirebaseUI to Authenticate users and Firestore rules to Authenticate within Angular Apps." date = 2019-02-27T00:00:50-05:00 weight = 20 draft = false
+title = "Firebase Authentication and Authorization" description = "Using Firebase and FirebaseUI to Authorize users and Firestore rules to Authenticate within Angular Apps." date = 2019-02-27T00:00:50-05:00 weight = 20 draft = false